marijnh/Eloquent-JavaScript/18_http.md

 Thus, the `||` operator can be used to provide a default value in a situation like this.

-The `setState` method makes sure the DOM is showing a given state, and stores the new state to `localStorage`.
+The `setState` method makes sure the DOM is showing a given state and stores the new state to `localStorage`.
 Event handlers call this function to move to a new state.